DMA-Technologies/uvm-demo/INSTALL_WINDOWS.md

 * `uvm-EXAMPLE-single_cycle`

-Add SystemC and UVM/SystemC into the MSVC Solution
+Add SystemC and UVM/SystemC into the MSVS Solution
 -------------------------------------------------------------------------------

 1. From Visual Studio add the reference SystemC and UVM/SystemC projects